dmathijs/c-7.0-in-a-nutshell/chapters/Chapter 14/notes.md

 E.g. WPF (windows presentation foundation) needs you to run ```.BeginInvoke(action)``` on the 'Dispatcher', the 'Dispatcher' being the UI element you interacted with.

-Differenet windows can get their own UI Threads (= main threads).
+Different windows can get their own UI Threads (= main threads).

 ### Synchronization Contexts